 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 "This piece was composed for the 2008 Honolulu Symphony Orchestra Reading Session.
 It is semi-programmatic, meaning that while I may have had particular �sketches� of program ideas while composing, the music is not meant to follow any specific story.
 The title suggests the piece may be applied to a �fantasy fiction� or �epic/mythical� genre, and it is true that while composing this piece I did have images in my head of a hero walking through the forest, entering a dark cave, and battling a powerful enemy, only to have a somewhat tragic (or beautiful?) finish.
 To be honest I would really like listeners to simply use their own imaginations; there is no reason why this piece should be limited to one programmatic interpretation."

 -All trills follow the WRITTEN key signature in transposed parts, unless altered with an accidental or small notehead (indicating the upper pitch).

 -Glissandi should last the duration of the note from which they sound.

 -The fermata in m.
 88 should be held out for at least six seconds for maximum dramatic effect (with a swell, if desired).

 -The timpani at mm.
 106-114 is meant to imitate a bass drum and may be played instead with a small concert bass drum if equipment and personnel are available.

 -Horn overtone effects, string senza vibrato, and other special effects may be canceled with the the instruction �ord.� (ordinario)